Drive Angry: Production

 Cage stated that he was originally drawn to the project by a scene in which his character's eyes get shot out.
-In his previous film, Season of the Witch, he had wanted to have such a scene but producers rejected the idea.
+In his previous film, Season of the Witch, he had wanted to have such a scene, but producers rejected the idea.

-The film was shot in 3D, and special effects were created by Gary Tunnicliffe.
+The film was shot in 3D, and special effects were created by Gary J. Tunnicliffe.
 The cameras were rented from Paradise FX.
 One reason Cage chose this film was to be part of the new 3D technology.

-The three cars driven by Cage in the film are a 1964 Buick Riviera, a 1969 Dodge Charger R/T (440 Engine) and a 1971 Chevrolet Chevelle SS 454.
+The three cars driven by Cage in the film are a 1964 Buick Riviera, a 1969 Dodge Charger R/T (440 Engine), and a 1971 Chevrolet Chevelle SS 454.
 Writer/director Patrick Lussier said the Riviera, used at the beginning and the end, "was the car we wished we had used the most, because it was a beautiful driving car", but "It was a shame to smack it up".
 Three Chargers and three Chevelles were used, with one made very safe for the stunts, and one intended to be shown close to being destroyed.

-Cage narrated the supernatural film at WonderCon 2010.
 Patrick Lussier wrote the film with Todd Farmer.
-Lussier filmed the movie in Minden, Plain Dealing and Shreveport, Louisiana.
+Lussier filmed the movie in Minden, Plain Dealing, and Shreveport, Louisiana.